tetrapod00/godot-docs/tutorials/3d/volumetric_fog.rst

 - Make sure **Volumetric Fog** is enabled in the Environment properties.
 If global volumetric fog is undesired, set its **Density** to ``0.0``.
 - Create a FogVolume node.
-- Assign a new FogMaterial to the FogVolume node's **Material** property.
+- Assign a new FogMaterial to the FogVolume node's :uiproperty:`Material` property.
 - In the FogMaterial, set **Density** to a positive value to increase density within the FogVolume, or a negative value to subtract the density from global volumetric fog.